Spore (2008 video game): DRM controversy

 Spore uses a modified version of the controversial digital rights management (DRM) software SecuROM as copy protection, which requires authentication upon installation and when online access is used.
 This system was announced after the originally planned system met opposition from the public, as it would have required authentication every ten days.
 Additionally, EA released the game under a policy by which the product key of an individual copy of the game would only be authenticated on up to three computers; however, some users ran afoul of the limitations as the software would consider even a slight change of hardware to constitute a different computer, resulting in all authorizations being used up by those who often upgrade their computer.
 In response to customer complaints, this limit was raised to five computers.
 After the activation limit has been depleted, EA Customer Service will consider further activations on a case-by-case basis.
 A survey conducted by EA revealed that only 14% have activated on more than 1 PC and less than 1% of users have tried to activate Spore on more than 3 PCs.

 By September 14, 2008 (ten days after the game's initial Australian release), 2,016 of 2,216 ratings on Amazon gave the game one out of five stars, most citing EA's implementation of DRM for the low ratings.
 Electronic Arts cited SecuROM as a "standard for the industry" and Apple's iPod song DRM policy as justification for the control method.
 Former Maxis developer Chris Harris labeled the DRM a "screw up" and a "totally avoidable disaster".

 The SecuROM software was not mentioned on the box, in the manual, or in the software license agreement.
 An EA spokesperson stated that "we don't disclose specifically which copy protection or digital rights management system we use [...] because EA typically uses one license agreement for all of its downloadable games, and different EA downloadable games may use different copy protection and digital rights management.”
-A cracked version without the DRM was released two days before the initial Australian release, making Spore the most torrented game on BitTorrent in 2008.
+A cracked version without the DRM was released two days before the initial Australian release, making Spore the most torrented game on BitTorrent in 2008 and, according to one estimate, the most pirated game ever at that time.